Jump to

 Business travelers must obtain this certificate even for short trips, such as attending conferences, meeting clients, or participating in training sessions.
 The document remains mandatory whether the work arrangement involves a brief visit or an extended temporary assignment.

-Remote workers operating from another European country must also secure an A1 certificate to establish their social security contribution status.
+Remote employees operating from another European country must also secure an A1 certificate to establish their social security contribution status.
 This requirement applies to all professional activities, including consulting, project work, and temporary relocations.

 For self-employed professionals, the certificate validates their social security status and prevents potential complications with local authorities.
 The documentation process helps maintain compliance while preserving access to home country benefits when working remotely from another country.